RussDev7/CoreKeepersWorkshop/README.md

 ## How To Add New / Modded Items
 This editor has full support for adding modded items or future game release content.
-The assets folder contains all the inventory editors textures.
-Each item category is devided by it's own subdirectory folder.
+The assets folder contains all the inventory editor's textures.
+Each item category is divided by it's own subdirectory folder.
 These folders can be found within the `.\assets\inventory\` directory.
 From here you can add new assets.
 The editor uses a very special type of json'ing to allow for adding future content without the need to manually update the application for each update.
 If the in-game items do not contain an asset texture within this editor, they will show up as a questionmark on the main form.

 ![01](https://user-images.githubusercontent.com/33048298/190876339-6153add9-0558-4759-969f-a14f2dddbe7f.PNG)

-Bellow is a chart to show off filename system for images:
+Below is a chart to show off filename system for images:

 ![ItemSupportv2](https://user-images.githubusercontent.com/33048298/190885823-8f0b7a7a-0abd-4f45-b11a-76d67c52f466.png)